TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 ## Step 3 - Testing setup

-I want to use a TDD approach as much as possible when developing my applications, so I need to setup a good testing enviroment upfront, and it has to be as ephemereal as possible.
+I want to use a TDD approach as much as possible when developing my applications, so I need to setup a good testing environment upfront, and it has to be as ephemeral as possible.
 It is not unusual in big projects to create (or scale up) infrastructure components explicitly to run tests, and through Docker and docker-compose we can easily do the same.
 Namely, I will:

-1. spin up a test database in a container without permanent volumes
+1. Spin up a test database in a container without permanent volumes
-2. initialise it
+2. Initialise it
-3. run all the tests against it
+3. Run all the tests against it
-4. tear down the container
+4. Tear down the container

 This approach has one big advantage, which is that it requires no previous setup and can this be executed on infrastructure created on the fly.
 It also has disadvantages, however, as it can slow down the testing part of the application, which should be as fast as possible in a TDD setup.
-Tests that involve the databse, however, should be considered integration tests, and not run continuously in a TDD process, which is impossible (or very hard) when using a framework that merges the concept of entity and database model.
+Tests that involve the database, however, should be considered integration tests, and not run continuously in a TDD process, which is impossible (or very hard) when using a framework that merges the concept of entity and database model.
 If you want to know more about this read [my post on the clean architecture]({filename}clean-architectures-in-python-a-step-by-step-example.markdown), and [the book](https://leanpub.com/clean-architectures-in-python) that I wrote on the subject.

 Another advantage of this setup is it that we might need other things during the test, e.g. Celery, other databases, other servers.
 They can all be created through the docker-compose file.